fullerjamesr/uchicago-spa-docs/grid_recs.rst

 -------------------------------------------
 My favorite grids are the C-flat 1.2/1.3 300mesh Au grids.
 Having gold support bars eliminates the majority of the excess beam-induced movement seen in copper grids, while a carbon surface is reliably easy to make hydrophilic.
 300 mesh is a nice compromise between strength (gold is most flimsy vs. copper, so 200 mesh is too much of a wet noodle) and holes per square.

-However, the entirely-gold grids ("UltrAuFoil" or "Au-Flat", which are also available as 1.2/1.3 300 mesh) are quite nice in practice if your resolution is limited by specimen movement.
+*However, in cases where you have a very good sample and are thus limited by beam-induced movement*, the entirely-gold grids (either UltrAuFoil or Au-Flat, which are also available as 1.2/1.3 300 mesh) can work quite well!